by Elizaveta Nidzelskaya

 Systemiq.
 2020.
 The Paris Effect: How the Climate Agreement is Reshaping the Global Economy.

 UNFCCC.
-‘Reporting and Review under the Paris Agreement.’ https://unfccc.int/process-and-meetings/transparency-and-reporting/reporting-and-review-under-the-paris-agreement.
+‘Reporting and Review under the Paris Agreement.’
+Available at https://unfccc.int/process-and-meetings/transparency-and-reporting/reporting-and-review-under-the-paris-agreement.